iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ## Settings

-Settings are named parameters, defined by applications but supplied at runtime so that their values may vary according to circumstances across and even within sessions.
-At runtime, Settings are just JavaScript primitives, and may be accessed via [Settings.getSetting]($backend) by supplying a `SettingName`.
+Settings are named parameters defined by applications but supplied at runtime so that their values may vary according to circumstances across and even within sessions.
+At runtime Settings are just JavaScript primitives and may be accessed via [Settings.getSetting]($backend) by supplying a `SettingName`.
 Setting lookup is generally very efficient, so settings should *not* be cached in application code and should instead be retrieved as needed.
-That way they cannot get out of sync as they change.
+That way they do not get out of sync as they change.

 ### SettingNames

-A [SettingName]($backend) used by applications to retrieve the current value of a Setting.
-A `SettingName` must be unique across all applications, so it should be formed as a "path", with the parts separated by a "/".
-By convention, the first entry in the path is the "application id", and all Settings for an application should start with the same value.
+A [SettingName]($backend) is used to retrieve the current value of a Setting. `SettingName`s must be unique across all applications, so they should be formed as a "path", with the parts separated by a "/".
+By convention the first entry in the path is the "application id" and all Settings for an application should start with the same value.
 Groups of related settings for an application should have the same path prefix.
 The settings editor will split the path parts of a `SettingName` (using the "/" delimiter) as "tabs" for editing.

 For example: